Memorial: Birthday of Martha JuliRae Rank

 Stacey Mayer

-Update: June 2012 An internet miracle!
-Readers have contacted me about their past connection to Martha, and my Rank family.
-Two of Martha's classmates from Sacajawea Elementary, Seattle, WA, and two of my Dad's music students called or emailed to share their memories, and memorabilia.
-I'm so grateful!
-This reaches back in time thirty-seven to fifty years, connecting me with those who knew and loved my lost family members.
-Thank you for your contact.
-Emails are welcome
+An internet miracle!
+I've been contacted by readers who shared a connection to Martha and my family.
+Two of Martha's classmates from Sacajawea Elementary in Seattle, WA, and two of my Dad's music students reached out to share their memories and memorabilia.
+I am deeply grateful!
+These connections, spanning back thirty-seven to fifty years, have brought me closer to those who knew and loved my lost family members.
+Thank you for reaching out.
+Emails are welcome.

 More about Stacey's art and family -